-This class prepares those students making progress toward full admission to MSU for college level reading and composition.
+Developmental Writing prepares students for college-level reading and composition in WRIT 101.
 The course introduces students to critical reading practices within thematic non-fiction, fosters student critical thinking based on textual analysis, and encourages questioning and exploration.
-Composing paragraphs and short essays provides a review and reinforcement of principles of English grammar and punctuation associated with successful college-level writing.
+Writing paragraphs and short essays provides a review and reinforcement of principles of English grammar and punctuation associated with successful college-level writing.
 Confidence and ability to write clear and effective sentences are assumed.